microsoft/onnxruntime/docs/execution-providers/OpenVINO-ExecutionProvider.md

 OpenVINO™ supports [model caching](https://docs.openvino.ai/2024/openvino-workflow/running-inference/optimize-inference/optimizing-latency/model-caching-overview.html).

-From OpenVINO™ 2023.1 version, model caching feature is supported on CPU, GPU along with kernel caching on iGPU, dGPU.
+From OpenVINO™ 2023.1 version, model caching feature is supported on CPU, NPU, GPU along with kernel caching on iGPU, dGPU.

 This feature enables users to save and load the blob file directly on to the hardware device target and perform inference with improved Inference Latency.